FerZelaya/GithubSearch/README.md

 To run this app locally, you need:

 - Create a .env file with "GITHUB_KEY" variable.
+Generate this token in Github > Settings > Developer Settings > Personal Access Tokens
 - Then:

 ```bash